900 Days

 Independent filmmaker focusing on post-soviet Russia.
 She directed, produced and shot several documentaries among which 'Piter', 'No Goods Today' and 'Ferryman across the Volga' (prix de RTBF).
 For the theatre play ‘Quarantaine’ she made a series of portraits of survivors of the siege of Leningrad.

 Her films have been shown at many different film festivals and broadcasted in various different countries.
 She also directed tv-programs for Dutch television (Human, VPRO) and worked as an editor for various documentaries.
+Her documentary ‘900 Days’ (2011), was awarded best Dutch film at IDFA 2011.

 director: Jessica Gorter